SpeedCodeNpo/mini-prj-20231020-todo-ma/README.md

 - - (2) Signals

 ## This chapter :
-- We implement a todo component for a single todo item in the main comp list.
+- We add a feature to edit a specific todo item by its id.
-- We wireup the new component into the main comp html, passing each todoItem from the *ngFor to the todo component.

 ### Refrences :